longturn/freeciv21/docs/Playing/faq.rst

 ``unitwaittime`` enabled, you have to wait the requisite amount of time.
 This makes the game harder, but also more fair since not everyone can be online at every Turn Change.

 ..
-Note:: The ``unitwaittime`` setting is really only used in LongTurn multi-player games and is not enabled/used for any of the single-player rulesets shipped with Freeciv21
+Note:: The ``unitwaittime`` setting is really only used in Longturn multi-player games and is not enabled/used for any of the single-player rulesets shipped with Freeciv21

 Why are the AI players so hard on 'novice' or 'easy'?